shahverdy/shahverdy.github.com/_books/2018-06-11-The_Fourth_Monkey.md

 which read as diary entries that reflect the killer’s thoughts from the moment he was a child.
 So it shows how a child grew up and what he saw in his childhood, that made him a serial killer.

 This is a very intense, dark and disturbing novel to read.
-The chapters are short, which gives you that “just one more chapter” feeling and I did not want to put it down.
+The chapters are short, which gives you that *just one more chapter* feeling and I did not want to put it down.
 EVER.
-I would recomend this book and if you’re a fan of the serial killer thriller then it’s a must read.
+I would recomend this book and if you're a fan of the serial killer thriller then it's a must read.
+I had the opportunity to have this book as a gift, and honestly it was one of the best gifts I've ever had.

 btw, you will see apple products all over the book!